EncodedVenom/RemoteComponent/README.md

 A better solution to fix communication across the client-server boundary with regards to [Knit Components](https://sleitnick.github.io/RbxUtil/api/Component)

-RemoteComponents are a fork of Components.
+RemoteComponents are an extension of Components.
 They exist for one purpose: handling client and server communication for you--without the hassle of another module to learn.
 They are designed to be very familiar to use and pick up.
 If you've ever created a Knit Service with client-exposed methods and remotes, you can most certainly use this.

 ## Example